bobvoorneveld/Coding-Challenges/CC010-Maze Generation/README.md

 In this version was extra added:

-- No extra's.
+- A* Pathfinding Algorithm Coding Challenge (#51).
+[YouTube](https://www.youtube.com/watch?v=aKYlikFAV4k), [The Coding Train](http://thecodingtrain.com/CodingChallenges/51.1-astar.html)

-The original video for this challenge on [youtube](https://www.youtube.com/watch?v=HyK_Q5rrcr4) The original challenge on [github](http://thecodingtrain.com/CodingChallenges/10.1-maze-dfs-p5.html)
+The original video for this challenge on [YouTube](https://www.youtube.com/watch?v=HyK_Q5rrcr4) The original challenge on [The Coding Train](http://thecodingtrain.com/CodingChallenges/10.1-maze-dfs-p5.html)